3 FRENCH EXPRESSIONS FOR SUMMER

 Welcome to this new video.

-Today, we will see together three French expressions that will be very useful if you come on vacation in France or if you meet French people this summer on the beach.
+Today we're going to take a look at three French expressions that will come in very handy if you're coming to France on vacation or meeting French people this summer on the beach.

 Before you start, don't forget to support my channel by being a j'aime to the video and above all, subscribe if you haven't already and activate the bell so you don't miss any of my videos.